Skip to main content

 PGY | Rotations | Conferences | Research

-This year consists of primarily general surgery.
-Additional experience is gained through rotations in critical care, trauma and surgical disciplines closely related to musculoskeletal medicine.
+This year consists of 6 months of general surgery and 6 months of orthopaedic surgery as mandated by the ACGME .
+Experience is gained through rotations in surgical critical care, trauma and surgical disciplines closely related to musculoskeletal medicine.
 The intern takes general surgery call for the first six months of the year.
 The second half of the year (6 months) the intern will be scheduled for orthopedic call with another in-house resident for a more seamless transition to full-time orthopedics.
-The year culminates with three months of orthopedic surgery as a basis for continued training in which the PGY-1 is viewed as a fully integrated junior resident on the orthopedic team.
+The six months of orthopedic surgery stresses the fundmentals of orthopaedics and serves as a basis for continued training in which the PGY-1 is viewed as a fully integrated junior resident on the orthopedic team.
 This multidisciplinary year of study provides a well-rounded foundation and fully meets the training requirements of the Accreditation Council for Graduate Medical Education (ACGME) Residency Review Committee and the American Board of Orthopedic Surgery (ABOS).

 Fundamentals are stressed as is an early operative experience.
 A thorough grasp of the orthopedic evaluation of a patient and trauma management is mastered.
 The opportunity to develop proficiency in the management of fractures by closed and open methods and in the proper application of casting materials is provided.
 The resident is expected to learn the basic science behind all aspects of orthopedic surgery and is given instruction in biomechanics and gait.
 Patient care issues are taught.
 Under the supervision of an attending, the PGY-2 resident is directly responsible for the pre-and postoperative care of patients assigned to his service.
 Details of the history and physical exam specific to orthopedic problems are emphasized.
 The resident will learn basic surgical skills in the operating room for all orthopedic cases and surgical anatomy and approaches.
 Due to the mentorship structure of the Program, all residents (PGY 2-5) work one on one with the attending on their service, both in and out of the operating room.